Having trouble deciding which class is right for you?

 Fear not.
 Here’s the skinny on how we structure our classes at the Pad, and how to choose the perfect class for your writing goals.

 Classes To Get You (Back) On The Writing Horse

-If you haven’t taken a writing class before or it’s been a long time since you’ve taken a class, we would recommend Storytelling 1, Blog 1 or Memoir 1 to start.
+If you haven’t taken a writing class before or it’s been a long time since you’ve taken a class, we would recommend Memoir 1 or Short Story 1 to start.
 Here are more details about the differences between each class.

 The true story techniques you will learn in Memoir 1 will help you with all kinds of writing (personal essays, blogs, memoir, novels, scripts) and help you get started on crafting stories about yourself (you have unlimited material).
 You just have to be willing to write about yourself.
 There are a lot of in class writing exercises as well as opportunities for getting feedback on 1200 word stories you worked on in between classes.

-If you do not want to write about yourself or take a blog class, please check out our Genre related suggestions below.
-Screenwriting 1, Novel 1, Short Story 1, TV 101 are all good options for fiction or screenwriters.
+If you do not want to write about yourself, please check out our Genre related suggestions below.
+Screenwriting 1, Novel 1, TV 101 are all good options for fiction or screenwriters.

 Choosing a Genre

 What kind of writer do you want to be?